-EPA and State responsibilities regarding the maintenance and operation of the Resource Conservation and Recovery Information (RCRAInfo) System are specified in the RCRAInfo Memorandum of Understanding (MOU) negotiated between EPA Region III and the State and in the Grant Work Plan.
-Examples of responsibilities addressed in the RCRAInfo MOU include, but are not limited to, the following:
+EPA and State responsibilities regarding the maintenance and operation of the Resource Conservation and Recovery Act Information (RCRAInfo) System are specified in the RCRAInfo Memorandum of Understanding (MOU) negotiated between EPA Region III and the State, and in the grant work plan.

-- 1. processing hazardous waste notification forms; - 2. issuing EPA identification numbers;
+Examples of the responsibilities that will be addressed in the RCRAInfo MOU include, but are not limited to, the following:

-- 3. submittal and use of compliance and enforcement information; - 4. submittal and use of corrective action information; - 5. processing hazardous waste permitting information; and - 6. submittal of information to correct information which is inaccurate.
+- 1. processing hazardous waste notification forms; - 2. issuing EPA identification numbers; - 3. submission and use of compliance and enforcement information data; - 4. submission and use of corrective action information; - 5. submission and use of permitting information; and - 6. submittal of information to correct information which is inaccurate.